This is how I got started, and how you can benefit from it

 I tried everything, every possible indicator, robot, strategy, system that you could find in the internet.
 And when I say everything, I really mean everything (well, almost everything).

-I was lucky enough though to find 3 likeminded traders (from Australia, UK and the US) in which all 4 four of us worked together to develop something simple, based on price action and with good risk & trade management.
+I was lucky to find 3 likeminded traders (from Australia, UK and the US) in which all 4 four of us worked together to develop something simple, based on price action and with good risk & trade management.

 And that’s how the methodology I use right now came to life.

 And let me tell you something, it’s been a long way here, but well worth it.
-I have learned so many thing, not only about the markets and how they work, but about myself.
+I have learned so many things, not only about the markets and how they work, but about myself.

 I sometimes get the feeling that we are not fighting against the markets or brokers or other traders, but against ourselves.